Top 15 Best Festivals In the Philippines for 2023

 Location: Baguio City

 February ushers in the “season of blooming.”
 This festival is a treat by Baguio City, one whose charm especially lies in its flora and fauna theme.
-Expect beautiful parades of floral floats in the city, as well as children adorned as flora and fauna.
+Expect beautiful parades of floral floats in the city and children adorned with flora and fauna.

 Date: April 2-7